Welcome to today's edition of the Rush 24-7 podcast.

 Well, I study it.

-It's been my life, it's my career, it's my business to know.
+It's my business to know.

-But the question, how do you know is being asked of the wrong people?
+But the question, how do you know, is being asked of the wrong people.

 I can't raise your taxes.

-I can't find you.
+I can't fine you.

 I can't put you in jail.